prof-euler/metinformationflow/README.md

 # metinformationflow
-Data and code for "Thermodynamics constrains information flow in metabolic networks"
+This repository contains data and code for the paper "Thermodynamics constrains information flow in metabolic networks".

+Included is an annotated Jupyter notebook containing all code required to perform the analyses in the paper, along with BRENDA database download and KEGG metabolite dictionary (.txt files).